All Episodes

 We have an electoral college.

-We're a democratic republic.
+We're a Democratic republic.

 That's how we elect presidents.

-That's why he campaigned in Wisconsin, Michigan, Ohio, Florida, Pennsylvania, and all the swing states that matter North Carolina, Virginia.
+That's why he campaigned in Wisconsin, Michigan, Ohio, Florida, Pennsylvania, and all the swing states that matter, North Carolina, Virginia.

 That's why Donald Trump went to those states and didn't even show up in California.

-Because if he wanted the popular vote, he would have run the campaign in an entirely different way.
+Because if he wanted the popular vote, he would have run the campaign an entirely different way.

-But this is all to undermine an election.
+But this is all to undermine an election, undermine the will of the people.

 You have a congressman, what's his name?